 - Step 6: Identify the "Best" Proposed Solution - The NAOI worked with multiple "outside the box" investing approaches and through a process of testing, revision and retesting identified one that met the projects goals.
 We called it Dynamic Investment Theory.

 - Step 7: Document the Solution in Detail and Establish Standardized Rules for Implementing and Managing It.
 The NAOI documented in detail all aspects of Dynamic Investment Theory (DIT for short) and created a standardized set of rules of implementing and managing the Dynamic Investments that it created.

 - Step 8: Communicate the Newly Developed Product or Service to the World.
 The NAOI Research Department worked with the NAOI Education Department to create a Book / Study Course that communicated to the world why DIT was needed, how and why it works and how to implement the Dynamic Investments and Portfolios it creates.
-This is "The Dynamic Investment Bible" that is described elsewhere on this site.
-In addition the NAOI created DIT Seminars and Training Classes for financial organizations to learn about this revolutionary way of investing.
+This is "The Amazing Future of Investing" book that is described in the NAOI Store on this site.

 All NAOI Research and Development efforts follow this same structured process and it works exceedingly well.
 At any one time the NAOI Research Division has multiple projects on the table at vary stages of development.
 There is no shortage of investing areas that need to be completely revised or replaced with better methods.